My Talks

 Binary Numbers

 This talk is targeted for middle-school children.
-I gave this talk at The Math Circle, Girls Angle, Metroplex Math Circle, MetroWest School of Mathematics.
+I gave this talk at The Math Circle, Girls Angle, Metroplex Math Circle, MetroWest School of Mathematics, PRIMES-Circles in 2013.

 Abstract